elvisols/fire-human/README.md

 ```
 At this point your backend should be up and running else you may want to repeat the previous steps from the project source directory.

-Feel free to open a new terminal to proceed with the follow steps.
+Feel free to open up a new terminal to proceed with the following steps.
 ```
 ~$ cd ./client
 ```